Myles and Connor: Split from Connected

 Connected performed their last gig together in Tamworth in front of 20,000 people on 18 July 2010.

 On 30 July, Harry, Max and Matt announced on Facebook and their website that they had split with the twins and were forming a new band.
 The group were scheduled to perform a gig that night.
 The twins gave their story to the Manchester Evening News, following an article the Mondryks and Fitzgerald had given to the paper a week before.

 The twins vowed to continue performing as a duo.

 Record deal and debut single

 The twins were performing at a social club when a record label scout approached them and invited them to London to discuss their future.
 They eventually signed a record deal with Playdome Records.

 The twins then spent most of early 2011 to help write and produce their debut album with top producer and co writer Marc Fargeot, though plans for the album were eventually put on hold.
-On the 2nd September 2011, Myles and Connor performed at the Blackpool Illuminations 2011.
+On 2 September 2011, Myles and Connor performed at the Blackpool Illuminations 2011.